 For the frontend I chose – as already mentioned – Vue.js.
 Only for a short time I had worked with Vue.js, wanted to consolidate my knowledge, but it also seemed more suitable than jQuery, for example.
 I had also considered Angular, but discarded it again, since my level of knowledge here went towards 0.

-The complete RestAPI for the game has remained relatively very small.
-I decided against a database for the time being, because no player data is recorded and the created game and player objects are stored in an array, which is deleted at the end of a game, or at the latest at the end of the program runtime, when I restart the application.
+The complete Rest API for the Vue.js multiplayer game has remained relatively very small.
+I decided against a database for now, because no player data is collected and the created game and player objects are stored in an array, which are deleted at the end of a game, or at the latest at the end of the program runtime, when I restart the application.

 The frontend, on the other hand, looks a bit more extensive.
 The reason for this is that the main logic is currently in the frontend.

 After a few days, the first version was already playable and gradually more and more new features were added.
 The game became better than I expected! 🙂

 Attention: The project now needs updates of many npm packages and also a lot of refactoring!

 The project was really fun and I learned a lot.
 So you see, it’s possible.
 Even if you haven’t done that much with a technology yet, you can only get better.

 Since the Vue.js game is now also older than 3 years, I’ll be revamping it soon and pushing the updated code to GitHub.